 Shuko IkemuraGraphic Designer

 Worked in the creative departments of several companies in roles such as urban planning, and apparel and sports marketing, before going into business for herself.
 After serving as a panel member for the See-D Contest, a project aiming to deliver relevant technologies to developing countries, she co-founded Wanic in 2014, a company which develops a new kind of sake from distilled coconut water and supports local employment and making efficient use of natural resources.
-Responsible for preparing i.school of The University of Tokyo annual report since 2010, she is also a supporter of startup accelerator TECH LAB PAAK (operated by Recruit Holdings).
+Responsible for preparing i.school of The University of Tokyo annual report since 2010.

 Tetsuya YamadaBusiness Designer